fzy233/lidar_camera_record/README.md

 ```
 Example host IPv4 config for HAP:
-Address:        192.168.8.1 // make sure it is defferent from what you set for AVIA
+Address:        192.168.8.1 // make sure it is different from what you set for AVIA
 Subnet mask:    255.255.255.0
 ```